benchmark-action/github-action-benchmark/README.md

 `master` branch of this repository is for development and does not work as action.

+### Track updates of this action

+To notice new version releases, please [watch 'release only'][help-watch-release] at [this repository][proj].
+Every release will appear in your GitHub notifications page.

 ## Future work

 - Allow user defined benchmark tool